-Corollary 4.6 can be seen as a formal proof for the implicit assumption used in the recent work (Nguyen & Hein, 2017) that there exists a global minimum with zero training error for the class of fully connected, deep and wide networks.
+An interesting special case of Theorem 4.5 is when the network is fully connected in which case all the results of Theorem 4.5 hold without any modifications.
+This can be seen as a formal proof for the implicit assumption used in the recent work (Nguyen & Hein, 2017) that there exists a global minimum with absolute zero training error for the class of fully connected, deep and wide networks.